ericandrewlewis/wordpress-mu/README.txt

 PHP
 ===
 For security reasons, it's very important that PHP be configured as follows:

 1. Don't display error messages to the browser.
 This is almost always turned off but sometimes when you're testing you turn this on and forget to reset it.

 2. GLOBAL variables must be turned off.
 This is one of the first things any security aware admin will do.
 These days the default is for it to be off!

+3. If you want to restrict blog signups, set the restrict domain email setting in the admin.

 The easiest way of configuring it is via the .htaccess file that is created during the install.
 If you haven't installed WPMU yet then edit